ymherklotz/vericert/README.md

 This artefact is distributed as a VM image (`.ova` file).
 This is mainly so that Bambu, original Vericert and the current Vericert could be bundled into a single image.
-Vericert itself includes a `flake.nix` file for the [nix](https://nixos.org/download) which describes all necessary dependencies to build the project.
+Vericert itself includes a `flake.nix` file for [nix](https://nixos.org/download) which describes all necessary dependencies to build the project.
 This document will assume that the VM is being used, and will reference the following file paths in the VM: